On the asymptotic behaviour of semigroups for flows in infinite networks: Preliminaries

-Recall that in the case, that the spectrum of $T$ contains isolated subsets, one can define spectral projection of $T$ by virtue of the Dunford functional calculus: Suppose that $\sigma$ is an isolated subset of $\sigma(T)$.
-Then the spectral projection $P$ of $T$ associated to $\sigma$ is given by
+Recall that in case the spectrum of $T$ contains isolated subsets, one can define spectral projection of $T$ by virtue of the Dunford functional calculus: Namely, for any isolated subset $\sigma$ of $\sigma(T)$, the spectral projection $P_\sigma$ of $T$ associated to $\sigma$ is

 where $\gamma$ is a contour in $\rho(T)$ such that the winding number around each element of $\sigma$ is equal to $1$ and around each element of $\sigma(T) \setminus \sigma$ is equal to $0$.
 Note that such a contour always exists and that Dunford's integral does not depend on the choice of the contour by Cauchy's theorem.